-Welcome to Spain’s Golden Mile:hotel Puente Romano Marbella, sprawled along the sun-soaked Andalusian coast, might be big but its village-y layout and cosy atmosphere set it apart from the neighbouring beachfront behemoths – none of the traditional whitewashed buildings has more than three storeys.
+Welcome to Spain’s Golden Mile:hotel Puente Romano Beach Resort, sprawled along the sun-soaked Andalusian coast, might be big but its village-y layout and cosy atmosphere set it apart from the neighbouring beachfront behemoths – none of the traditional whitewashed buildings has more than three storeys.
 The resort’s show-stopping seaside tennis courts, three pools and nine restaurants make leaving the grounds entirely optional.

 Get this when you book through us:

 €85 a room to spend at Puente Romano's restaurants and bars

 Noon, but flexible, subject to availability and a charge of €150.
 Earliest check-in, 3pm.

 Double rooms from £528.73 (€616), including tax at 10 per cent.

 Treatment rooms, tennis courts, golf course, Pilates and yoga classes, DVD library, free WiFi throughout.
 In rooms: flatscreen TV, iPod dock, minibar, wired or WiFi internet, Aromatherapy toiletries.

 The Imperial Suite has a wrap-around terrace with sweeping views of mountains and sea.
 If you’re travelling en masse with family or friends, look into the interconnecting family rooms that give you two bedrooms and ensuites.

 Lay out your beach towel beside one of the hotel’s three pools.
 The family-friendly Beach Club Pool – down on the sands beside the Mediterranean – is heated and watched over by a lifeguard from 8am to 8pm in summer; the resort’s Main Pool and Central Pool are among the gardens.